taddeseanb/kenya-hub/docs/user/index.md

 1. Zoom in and out, and back to a full world zoom
 2. Zoom to your current location
 3. Compare two map data side-by-side.
-In the next section on _explore map data_.
+In the next section on _explore map data_, we go into more detail on this function.
  ![mapviewer compare](./img/mapviewer_compare.png)

 4. Measure the distance on the map between two locations.